FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-05-moving-from-travis-ci-to-github-actions.md

 ...
 ```

-First we give it a name and want to listen to the `main` branch including the pull requests:
+After this we give it a name and want to listen to the `main` branch including the pull requests:

 ```
 name: angular-auth-oidc-client-build